-Countywide Planning and Development (CP&D) Strategic Business Unit is responsible for programming and administering federal, state and local transportation funds, preparing a financially constrained Transportation Improvement Plan (TIP), and planning and coordinating regional transportation services and infrastructure improvements among eighty-nine cities, County of Los Angeles, Caltrans, and the seventeen municipal operator/included operators, as well as planning, implementing and monitoring MTA bus and rail service delivery.
+Countywide Planning & Development (CP&D) strategic business unit is responsible for programming and administering federal, state and local transportation funds, preparing a financially constrained Transportation Improvement Plan (TIP), and planning and coordinating regional transportation services and infrastructure improvements among eighty-nine cities, County of Los Angeles, Caltrans, and the seventeen municipal operator/included operators, as well as planning, implementing and monitoring MTA bus and rail service delivery.

-Countywide Planning & Development is organized functionally with resources assigned to support multi-modal transportation segments.
+CP&D is organized functionally with resources assigned to support multi-modal transportation segments.
 Component departments in the SBU include Operations Planning and Systems Analysis, Capital Development and Programming, Transportation Planning Integration, and Transportation Development & Implementation.

-Countywide Planning & Development assumed responsibility for managing the MTA's auxiliary units, Service Authority for Freeway Emergencies (SAFE), Freeway Service Patrol/Major Incident Response (FSP/MIR) and coordinating with the SAFE program office.
+CP&D assumed responsibility for managing the MTA's auxiliary units, Service Authority for Freeway Emergencies (SAFE), Freeway Service Patrol/Major Incident Response (FSP/MIR) and coordinating with the SAFE program office.
 Commencing in FY01, the Metro Art program will be aligned to CP&D. Metro Art plans, directs, and implements all aspects of the MTA's public art policy.
 It seeks to increase the awareness of quality art design and enhance the public transit experience on Metro Rail, Metro Bus and Metrolink.

-Countywide Planning and Development Objectives
+Countywide Planning & Development Objectives

-OBJECTIVES Complete 90% of all CFP and CP&D internal projects on schedule, on budget and meeting mobility goals as measured by adopted project objectives and consistent with funding requirements on an annual basis by FY01 Secure federal, state, and local discretionary appropriations that achieve annualized targets Complete a viable consolidated countywide LRTP specifying planned levels of mobility and effective multi-modal resource allocation by FY03 Improve customer awareness and satisfaction by geography and mode by 10% over FY00 baseline in identified customer/market segments by FY03
+OBJECTIVES Complete 90 percent of all CFP and CP&D internal projects on schedule, on budget and meeting mobility goals as measured by adopted project objectives and consistent with funding requirements on an annual basis by FY01 Secure Federal, State, and Local discretionary appropriations that achieve annualized targets Complete a viable consolidated countywide LRTP specifying planned levels of mobility and effective multi-modal resource allocation by FY03 Improve customer awareness and satisfaction by geography and mode by 10 percent over FY00 baseline in identified customer/market segments by FY03